 Piloting the Case Management System

-WEI/B and Bantwana Zimbabwe will pilot the CMS framework and system in the three districts of Lufwanyama, Nalolo, and Petauke, targeting schools with high dropout rates.
+WEI/B and Bantwana Zimbabwe piloted the CMS framework and system in the three districts of Lufwanyama, Nalolo, and Petauke, targeting schools with high dropout rates.
 Each district was deliberately chosen from a different province to capture implementation experiences from varied sub-national contexts to inform a subsequent national scale-up of the KGS CMS.
-Working closely with MOGE and the national KGS team, and engaging the Ministries of Youth and Sports; of Health; and of Community Development and Social Welfare, the project team will build the capacity of this wide range of stakeholders for coordinated implementation of case management at the school and community levels.
+Working closely with MOGE and the national KGS team, and engaging the Ministries of Youth and Sports; of Health; and of Community Development and Social Welfare, the project team built the capacity of this wide range of stakeholders for coordinated implementation of case management at the school and community levels.